-The regulations known as the HIPAA/HITECH Omnibus Final Rule went into effect in late March 2013, with a 180-day safe harbor compliance period ending on September 23, 2013.
+The regulations known as the HIPAA/HITECH Omnibus Final Rule went into effect in late March 2013, with an 180-day safe harbor compliance period ending on September 23, 2013.

 While new rules do not drastically change HIPAA/HITECH compliance obligations for medical services and healthcare providers, big changes come to Business Associates – such as third-party administrators, benefit managers, insurance brokers, law firms handling medical cases etc – for business associates.
 Under the new regulations, business associates are required, for the first time, to comply with the HIPAA Security Rule, many provisions of the HIPAA Privacy Rule, and are subject to direct enforcement action by the U.S. Department of Health and Human Services (HHS).

-If your business have not complete your compliance measures yet, here are 7 Critical Steps to take toward HIPAA compliance for business associates:
+If your business has not completed your compliance measures yet, here are 7 Critical Steps to take toward HIPAA compliance for business associates:

 1. Implement Business Associate Agreements

 Business associates are now required to enter into business associate agreements with their subcontractors.
 Covered health plans are not required to update their existing business associate agreements until September 22, 2014, however, while in some cases, the business associate agreements do not require significant changes for legal compliance, updates provide employers with the opportunity to address terms of these agreements with a business impact, such as reimbursement of costs incurred in responding to a security breach caused by a business associate and indemnification for third-party claims.